apache/apisix-website/blog/en/blog/2022/03/04/apisix-uses-coredns-enable-service-discovery.md

 - Service Discovery
 - Service Register
 - Ecosystem
-description: The cloud native API gateway Apache APISIX integrates multiple service discovery capabilities.
+description: The cloud-native API Gateway Apache APISIX integrates multiple service discovery capabilities.
 This article will show you how to configure CoreDNS in APISIX.
 tags: [Ecosystem]
 ---